edonadei/PARN-Boilerplate/README.md

 ﻿# PERN (PostgresQL, Express, React, Node) Boilerplate My boilerplate to start full stack GraphQL products.
 It aims to getting started on a application that can handle authentication, CRUD operations, with a frond end.

+## Prerequisites
+- Start a redis server with `redis-server`
+- Start a pogstgresQL instance

 ## Getting started
-- Start a redis server with `redis-server`
-- Start pogstgresQL instance
 - `yarn watch` & `yarn dev`to develop
 - Go to `localhost:4000/graphql` to play around the endpoints
-- You can generate your migration by doing `yarn create:migration`
+- After edited some entities, you can generate a new migration by doing `yarn create:migration`

 ## Stack
 | PostgresQL | Typescript | React | Express |